RossAdrian/pyframebuffer/README.md

 ## Usage

-After installing, the general usage is as following:
+After installing, there are two APIs to use pyframebuffer:

+### The pyframebuffer Context API

+Here an example snippet:

 ```py
 # Import the library